The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 7. Interactive elements must be clearly distinguishable

 Users need to be able to determine if elements are interactive or static.
-Elements which have actions such as links, buttons, navigation and other controls (including swipe areas on touch devices) may be less obvious.
+Elements which have actions such as links, buttons, navigation, and other controls (including swipe areas on touch devices) may be less obvious.

 Actionable elements must be identified visually, by convention, and by information provided to assistive technologies.
-Using proprietary components within platforms can help with this as they already contain such information.
+Using proprietary components within platforms can help with this, as they already contain such information.

 They are required by people with a variety of disabilities:

-Low visual ability and require screen readers
+Low visual ability and requires screen readers

 Those with low mobility, or individuals who have suffered injuries like carpal tunnel syndrome